Book Coverage: It’s All About Connections — Or Is It?

 At the end of the day, journalists need stories.
 Stories that will nurture a loyal audience of listeners, readers, and followers.
 Figuring out how to pitch your book with a compelling story hook is key.

-At our sister company Press Shop PR, we’ve been doing book publicity for decades now—so sure, we do have tons of contacts and they come in handy.
-But for any campaign, somewhere around 75% of the hits we coordinate are with people we had no prior connection to; most of our success comes from people we found via thorough media research and reached out to for the first time.
+At our sister company Press Shop PR, we’ve been doing book publicity for decades now — so sure, we do have tons of contacts and we value them.
+But for any campaign, somewhere around 60% of the hits we coordinate are with people we had no prior connection to; a lot of our success comes from people we found via thorough media research and reached out to for the first time.

-So there’s tons that you can do with no connections at all—as long as you’re familiar with the basics of publicity.
+So there’s tons that you can do without connections — as long as you’re familiar with the basics of publicity.
 We rely on our research know-how and an emphasis on “story-forward” pitching for each and every project.

 Previous